The Ayakashi Hunter's Tainted Bride

-The Ayakashi Hunter's Tainted Bride (傷モノの花嫁 ～虐げられた私が、皇國の鬼神に見初められた理由～, Kizumono no Hanayome: Shiitagerareta Watashi ga, Kōkoku no Kijin ni Misomerareta Riyū) is a Japanese manga series written by Midori Yūma and illustrated by Mamenosuke Fujimaru.
+The Ayakashi Hunter's Tainted Bride (傷モノの花嫁, Kizumono no Hanayome) is a Japanese manga series written by Midori Yūma and illustrated by Mamenosuke Fujimaru.
 It began serialization on Kodansha's Pixiv-based Palcy manga service in May 2023.
 A novel version began publication under Kodansha's Kodansha Taiga imprint in October 2023.

 The subtitle of the Japanese version in the early stage of the manga serialization was The Reason Why Abused Me Being Loved at First Sight by the Fierce God of the Empire (虐げられた私が、皇國の鬼神に見初められた理由, Shiitagerareta Watashi ga, Kōkoku no Kijin ni Misomerareta Riyū), which was no longer used from the third chapter onwards.
 The change was also officially implemented in the sixth volume.

 Synopsis

 Nanao Byakurenji is a girl with high spiritual energy.
 Before her 15th birthday, she was set up by her cousin Akemi, who caused her kidnapping by ayakashi.
 An unknown ayakashi left a cursed scar called "spiritual seal" on Nanao's forehead, and left her suffering from exclusion and isolation by most people in her hometown.
 Until Nanao turns 17, Yako Benitsubaki meets and saves Nanao from her people's abuse.
 Yako then recognized her spiritual energy level and starts a contract marriage with her, then Nanao realizes that Yako has to ingest women's blood with high spiritual energy in order to survive.
 They meet different people and ayakashi, deal with many trials, as they support and fall in love with each other.